kac89/vulnrepo/README.md

  - Use custom issues templates!
     - The use of templates greatly speeds up the work for pentester or security auditor.
 Import CVE, CWE, MITRE ATT&CK or PCI DSS data also possible.
  - Import issues from security scanners
-    - Supported import from: Nmap, Nessus, Burp, OpenVAS.
+    - Supported import from: Nmap, Nessus, Burp, OpenVAS, Bugcrowd.
 After importing, easily manage and edit vulnerabilities.
  - TXT & HTML & PDF
     - You can download report in TXT, HTML formats!.
 If you need PDF just 'print as PDF' html report.
  - Attachments